 Steps to convert your manuscripts to eBooks - Part 2

-In the previous section, we discussed about first few steps involved in eBook conversion process- indenting paragraphs, inserting page breaks and text justification.
+In the previous section, we discussed about first few steps involved in eBook conversion process- indenting paragraphs, inserting page breaks, margins, text justification and image formatting.
 Now let us see what are the further steps involved.

 Choosing the font size

 No matter how much you break your head on deciding the font to be used while formatting your book, it may frustrate you to know that the reader will ultimately decide and select the font when he start reading your eBook.